-In 1944, USMC (U.S. Marine Corps) started using the P-44 pants, also known as the ‘Monkey Pants’.
+In 1944, USMC (US Marine Corps) started using the P-44 pants, also known as the ‘Monkey Pants’.
 They are the most well-known and distinctive trousers within the USMC.
 It significantly differs from the previous P-41 model with large cargo pockets on both the back and sides.
-The pockets on the sides were made large to fit k-ration boxes (military food rationing box), and the back pocket was to pack a camouflage poncho.
-With multiple pockets allowing a large amount of storage, reinforced holes were placed on the belt band to fit P1941 suspenders to avoid the weight pulling marines trousers down.
+The pockets on the sides were made large to fit K-ration boxes (military food rationing boxes), and the back pocket was to pack a camouflage poncho.
+With multiple pockets allowing a large amount of storage, reinforced holes were placed on the belt band to fit P1941 suspenders to avoid the weight pulling trousers down.

 In order to best determine fit, it may be helpful to compare our garment’s measurements to a similar garment you already own.
 Lay your garment on a flat surface and take all measurements from the outside of the garment.